marjacob/cardinal/README.md

 Because Cardinal uses the `irc3` library, we have inherited its plugin system.
 Take a look at the files in `cardinal/plugins/` to see how the existing plugins have been developed.
 Please refer to the [`irc3` documentation](https://irc3.readthedocs.org/en/latest/) for more information.

 You should be aware that the `irc3` library uses the [`docopt` library](http://docopt.org) extensively, and the plugin system depends on it.
 This is weird but also good.
 I am a bit confused myself.

+To make Cardinal load new plugins, add them the to the `includes` section in your local configuration file.

 New plugins may be submitted with pull requests!